our logo

 2 x 15 minute facial reflexology add ons (worth £30)

-At least one treatment must be pre 37 weeks.
+Ideally one treatment to be pre 37 weeks.
 One may be taken up to 3 months post-natally with baby too.

 postnatal Treatments